 2. Goitres Are A Clinical Sign Of Thyroid Disease

-We know from the research that in the developed world, the number one cause of goitre is Hashimoto’s Disease, the autoimmune condition I mentioned above wherever the body attacks the thyroid gland.
+We know from the research that the number one cause of goitre in the developed world is Hashimoto’s Disease, the autoimmune condition I mentioned above wherever the body attacks the thyroid gland.

-To summarise, if like Mary you a goitre is present it is extremely likely that there is a thyroid problem regardless of what the labs are saying.
+To summarise, if like Mary you, a goitre is present, there is likely a thyroid problem regardless of what the labs are saying.

 3. Thyroid Disease May Not Show Up On Standard Conventional Blood Tests

-In other words, is thyroid disease possible even if TSH, total T4 and T3, free T4 and free T3, thyroid antibodies results are all normal?
+In other words, is thyroid disease possible even if TSH, total T4 and T3, free T4 and free T3, and thyroid antibody results are all normal?